Rawporkz/SEN201_AnimalShelter/quality_assessment/code_review.md

   image_path?: string;
 }
 ```
-Non suggested to put in 3 more fields: adoption_timestamp, appearance, and bio, since we are missing that from the Animal's status.
+Non suggested to put in 3 more fields: adoption_timestamp, appearance, and bio, since we are missing that from this interface.
 He needs it for the `AdopterInfoModal`.

 Jira agrees with adding bio and appearance.
 But for adoption_timestamp, he suggests that we can just use the adoption_timestamp field in the `AdoptionRequest` interface instead.
 We can retrieve the associated adoption by matching the animal's ID and the adoption's animal_id field.
 I will add both the appearance and bio since